 Preparing the protein

 To prepare the protein for docking, you need to know the binding site/ binding residues.
 They can be present in a single chain of a protein or might involve two.
 Read the associated paper published for that structure.
-It consists of all structural details about it.
+It consists of all the structural details about it.
 If there is no literature available on the binding site of that protein, then go for the prediction.
 Read this article for more information.

 In the present case, you can also get all binding residues by visualizing the HSA-CMPF complex in Pymol and note down all interacting residues.
 But always try to find the binding sites in published papers.